avinash-jh/React-Learning/README.md

-## This is for main branch
+## This is for Lesson1 branch

-## I will create one branch for each lession
+## I have added all code whatever i have learn from lesson1